This page provides information on the Occlusion or Dirt Map.

 Ambient occlusion – Normal ambient occlusion is calculated.

 Reflection occlusion (Phong, Blinn, Ward) – Reflection occlusion is used.
 The difference between ambient and reflection occlusion is basically in the direction in which rays are traced.
 With ambient occlusion rays are traced in all directions uniformly while with reflection occlusion the direction depends on the viewing direction (just as when calculating reflections) and the spread of the rays depends on the Reflection glossiness and BRDF type used.

-Inner occlusion – Allows you to invert the effect with respect to surface normals - e.g. instead of crevices, open corners are shaded with the occluded color.
+Inner occlusion – Inverts the effect with respect to surface normals - e.g. instead of crevices, open corners are shaded with the occluded color.
 This mode changes the direction of tracing the rays.
 When this mode is selected, the rays are traced inside the surface, otherwise, they are traced outside the surface.
 For more information, see Inner Occlusion example below.

 Ambient + inner occlusion – A combination of Ambient occlusion and Inner occlusion modes used for enhanced weathering effect.

 Streaks ambient – Draws streaks across dirt effect respective to ambient occlusion.
 For more information, see the Streak Ambient example below.

 Streaks inner – Draws streaks across dirt effect respective to inner occlusion.